soerenml/agent/src/prompts/head_analyst.md

    - Keep the analysis concise (1-2 pages).
    - Use bullet points or subheadings for clarity.
    - Include relevant charts or tables to support your findings.

----

-This version incorporates the numerical evaluation, making the recommendation more quantifiable and structured.